Academic Programs

 Tardy Policy

 Being tardy is when a student arrives to class or school after the permitted passing period without being excused by an adminstrator or with prior arrangement with their instructor.
-The WMS tardy policy is strictly enforced.

-The Progressive Policy is as follows:
+Tardy Policy is as follows:

 Any questions regarding this policy or the status of your student can be directed to their